 Once you send the petition, you receive an automatic stay.
 That means your creditors must stop trying to collect money from you.

-Types of bankruptcy for small business
+Types of bankruptcies for business

-When a company can’t pay its debts, it might have to liquidate the business.
-During liquidation, the business closes and its assets are divided among creditors.
+- Liquidation: During liquidation, the business closes and its assets are divided among creditors.

 Chapter 7 bankruptcy uses liquidation to handle a failing business.
 If you file Chapter 7, you must close the business and give up your assets.
 The assets you forfeit depend on your business structure.